Advising AMB Generali Group on the harmonization of an international insurance group's company pension scheme.

 Advising Linde Group on the insolvency protection of employees' claims for pension commitments, old age part time work and working time accounts.

-Company pension law advice on the acquisition of National Semiconductor Group by Texas Instruments Group and the subsequent integration of NSC employees, including the transfer of individual contracts and the spin-off under corporate law regulations of pension obligations to Texas Instruments.
+Company pension law advice on the acquisition of National Semiconductor Group by Texas Instruments Group and the subsequent integration of NSC employees.